Home Programming Clean Code Principles: Writing Maintainable Software That Lasts

 ...

-Caution: Boolean flag parameters are a particularly strong code smell.
-A function like render(data, True) forces the reader to look up the function signature to understand what True means.
-Consider splitting into two functions: render_with_header(data) and render_without_header(data).
+Caution: Boolean flag parameters constitute a particularly strong code smell.
+A function such as render(data, True) forces the reader to look up the function signature to determine what True means.
+Splitting the function into two, such as render_with_header(data) and render_without_header(data), is preferable.

 How Long Should a Function Be?

-There is no universal rule, but most clean code practitioners agree that functions should rarely exceed 20 lines.
-If a function needs a scroll bar to read, it is too long.
-Robert C. Martin suggests functions should be 4 to 6 lines.
-While that may seem extreme, the principle is sound: shorter functions are easier to understand, test, and reuse.
+There is no universal rule, but most practitioners of clean code agree that functions should rarely exceed 20 lines.
+If a function requires scrolling to read, it is too long.
+Robert C. Martin suggests that functions should comprise four to six lines.
+Although this may appear extreme, the principle is sound: shorter functions are easier to understand, test, and reuse.

 The key metric is not line count but levels of abstraction.
 A function should operate at a single level of abstraction.
-If it mixes high-level orchestration ("process the order") with low-level details ("parse the CSV field at column 7"), it needs to be decomposed.
+If it mixes high-level orchestration ("process the order") with low-level details ("parse the CSV field at column 7"), it requires decomposition.

 SOLID Principles in Practice

 The SOLID principles, introduced by Robert C. Martin and later named by Michael Feathers, are five design principles that guide developers toward code that is flexible, maintainable, and resilient to change.
-These principles are not abstract theory — they are practical tools that solve real problems.
+These principles are not abstract theory; they are practical tools that address real problems.

 SOLID Principles S Single Responsibility Principle A class should have only one reason to change.
 Each module owns exactly one responsibility.
 O Open/Closed Principle Open for extension, closed for modification.
 Add new behavior without changing existing code.
 L Liskov Substitution Principle Subtypes must be substitutable for their base types without altering program correctness.
 I Interface Segregation Principle No client should be forced to depend on methods it does not use.
 Prefer small, focused interfaces.
 D Dependency Inversion Principle Depend on abstractions, not concretions.
 High-level modules should not depend on low-level modules.